 It burned the eyes of those that went outside and frazzled the less than loved vegetation that defied its surroundings.
 Water was very rare and talented gardeners even more so.
 The sadly deluded residents – both owners and renters alike had thought that the planting of their lives would be reasonably permanent.
 They were so normal and honour bound to conform.
 It may have been their normality that led to their downfall.

 The drive south revealed the city centre.
 The now departed locals called it the city centre but it was only a small country town that sat like a fat toad on a rock beside the sea.
 It had nothing going for it at all and Hillsdale lived up to its destiny very well.
 Anything vaguely noteworthy had already left.
 Even the town’s sign, was ripped off its hinges and taken as some sort of trophy.

 It used to scream out to those who aimed to arrive at Hillsdale on purpose or by accident that a small number of community clubs operated within its boundaries and that it came 7th in a tidy towns competition.
 7 out of 8 nominations in fact.
-It also used to have a classic piece of modern street art plastered in dribbling spay can paint over the Hillsdale Council logo … If you want to “Go F*ck Your Self” – this is the place.
+It also used to have a classic piece of modern street art plastered in dribbling spay can paint over the Hillsdale Council logo, “This is the place to go fuck yourself”.
 The intent wasn’t really clear, but it did cause a giggle or two.

 It was a desolate, dry, dirty, brown and empty place.
 It even smelt like rotten meat, a smell that attracted some and deterred others.
 This windstorm of debris, both man made and natural was blowing about the streets without an eye to calm it down, even for a little while.
 It gave the city centre a wild west feel.
 Brown was the best description an unknowing passerby could come up with.
 This passerby today was only the third one this week and he didn’t really know what to expect.
 Hillsdale was really just a detour on his trip north to attend a job interview.